Blahdieblah/WHIRLPOOL/README.md

 Bug:
 If function: buyWHIRLPOOLwithWAVES
--allows unlimited issue
+- allows unlimited issue, reward 50 WAVES.
--issue below issue price, more then rounding
-Then reward up to 50 WAVES.
+- or if issue below issue price, more then rounding, then reward up to 50 WAVES.

-Any other bug, reward depending on the issue.
+- any other bug, reward depending on the issue.

 Please inform me in Telegram: @blahdieblah